Shirakumo/lichat-protocol/README.md

 Clients and servers implementing this extension must also implement the `shirakumo-data` extension.

-A new update called `link` is introduced.
-It is a `data` update.
-Unlike the `data` update however, its `payload` field contains a URL in string form.
+A new field called `shirakumo:link` is added to the `message` update.

-When the server receives a `data` update, it must in addition to §7.2.3 (distributing the update) act as follows:
+When the server receives a `data` update, it must instead of §7.2.3 (distributing the update) act as follows:

-1. If the user is permitted to send `link` updates in the channel:
 1. The data payload is saved somewhere, such that it is publicly accessible through an HTTP or HTTPS URL.
-   1. The `data` update is converted into a `link` update, with the `payload` field set to the public URL.
-   1. The new `link` update is distributed to the connections of the users of the channel that are known to support the `shirakumo-link` extension.
+1. A new `message` update is generated from the `data` update, with the `text` being the public URL of the payload, and the `shirakumo:link` attribute containing the filename.
-   1. The old `data` update is distributed to the connections of the users of the channel that are known to not support the `shirakumo-link` extension.
+1. The new `message` update is distributed to the channel.
 1. The update is dropped

-When the server receives a `link` update, it must act according to §7.2.3 (distributing the update).

 The server may opt to make saved data payloads inaccessible after a time.
 The server should take care to generate URLs for the data payloads that are not guessable, which is to say a user cannot reliably generate URLs to access a payload.
-The server must serve the payload with the requested `content-type` set, and the `content-disposition` header set to include the requested filename in the update.
+The server must serve the payload with the requested `content-type` set, and the `content-disposition` header may be set to include the requested filename in the update.
 The server must delete all data payloads if a channel is deleted (due to expiration or otherwise).
+The server may merge payloads that designate the same (byte-identical) files to the same URL.

 When the client receives a `link` update, it must, as far as possible, embed the linked payload to display it directly.
 If it cannot display the payload directly, it may instead display the URL to which the link points.